Disaster management centre to be built in Proserpine

-THE Proserpine Council Chambers have become the site of a new natural disaster management centre and innovation hub after the Federal Government pledged $3.6 million towards the project this week.
+THE Proserpine Council Chambers will become the site of a new natural disaster management centre and innovation hub after the Federal Government pledged $3.6 million towards the project this week.

-Federal Member for Dawson, George Christensen and Mayor Andrew Willcox announced the funding outside the damaged council chambers on Tuesday, which will be demolished to make way for the centre.
+Federal Member for Dawson, George Christensen and Whitsunday Regional Council Mayor Andrew Willcox announced the funding on July 10, outside damaged council chambers which will be demolished to make way for the centre.

 Cr Willcox said the funding was an immense win for ratepayers as well as community resilience in the face of natural disasters.